 But the funny thing is…it’s those long hours in the kitchen that bring back some of the greatest memories for families.
 I feel blessed that I have many friends with Mexican blood who taught me why tamales mean so much to them.
-I have spent many days and nights in kitchens across this country helping my Amigos spread masa onto a cornhusk and filling it with my favorite meats.
+I have spent many days and nights in kitchens across this country helping my Amigos spread masa onto a cornhusk and filling it with my favorite meats using this Mexican recipe.
 I’m forever grateful for those times I’ve gotten to spend with good friends.

 Growing up in Miami, in a Puerto Rican household, our version of the tamale was the Pastele that my Abuela worked on for hours in the kitchen.
 When I was old enough to help her make them – I can remember beaming with pride when the family would unwrap them – and tell us how good they tasted!
 It’s that same pride you’ll get when someone says YOUR Tamale tastes soooo good!

 Authentic Pork Tamale

 - 3 pounds pork butt roast

 - 1 large onion chopped

 - 3 ounces of chile pods seeds and veins removed